mercyverkijika/data-analysis-portfolios/Commercial-Performance-and-GMV-Leakage-Analysis /docs/01_analysis_report.md

 **Section 1: Executive Commercial Health**

 This section synthesises the platform's overall commercial position, connecting GMV performance to retention and fulfilment risk.
 It addresses BQ1.
-Note: this is a summary layer rather than a standalone analytical pillar — its findings are drawn from the four sections below.
+Note: this is a summary layer rather than a standalone analytical pillar; its findings are drawn from the four sections below.

 **Section 2: Revenue Performance and GMV Leakage**